renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 > Aliases do not actually create new types, they simply 'rename' an existing type or a simple type expression.

-Besides type aliases, Ceylon also has class aliases which can be used to use an existing class but with a different name:
+Besides type aliases, Ceylon also has class aliases which can be used to give an existing class a different name:

 {% highlight ceylon %}
 class NameList({FullName?*} name) => Array<FullName?>(name);